llm-bible/llm-bible.github.io/_publications/he2024what.markdown

 ---
 layout: publication
-title: What Matters In Transformers?
-Not All Attention Is Needed
+title: 'What Matters In Transformers?
+Not All Attention Is Needed'
 authors: He Shwai, Sun Guoheng, Shen Zheyu, Li Ang
 conference: "Arxiv"
 year: 2024